 We provide offshore drilling services to a customer base that includes major and independent oil and gas companies and government-owned oil companies.
-In 2012, our five largest customers in the aggregate accounted for 62% of our consolidated revenues.
-We expect Petrobras and OGX, which accounted for approximately 33% and 12% of our consolidated revenues in 2012, respectively, to continue to be significant customers in 2013.
-Our contract drilling backlog, as of the date of this report, includes \$1.0 billion, or 36%, and \$187.0 million, or 7%, of our total contracted backlog in 2013, which is attributable to contracts with Petrobras and OGX, respectively, for operations offshore Brazil.
-Petrobras has announced plans to construct locally 29 new ultra-deepwater drilling units to be delivered beginning in 2015.
+In 2013, our five largest customers in the aggregate accounted for 54% of our consolidated revenues.
+We expect Petrobras, which accounted for approximately 34% of our consolidated revenues in 2013, to continue to be a significant customer in 2014.
+Our contract drilling backlog, as of the date of this report, includes \$1.0 billion, or 36%, in 2014 and \$0.5 billion in the aggregate for the years 2015 and 2016, which is attributable to contracts with Petrobras for operations offshore Brazil.
+Petrobras has announced plans to construct locally 28 new ultra-deepwater drilling units to be delivered beginning in 2015.
 These new drilling units, if built, would compete with, and could displace, our deepwater and ultra-deepwater floaters coming off contract and could materially adversely affect our utilization rates, particularly in Brazil.
+In addition, if Petrobras or another significant customer experiences liquidity constraints or other financial difficulties, it could materially adversely affect our utilization rates in Brazil or other markets and also displace demand for our other drilling rigs and newbuilds as the resulting excess supply enters the market.
 While it is normal for our customer base to change over time as work programs are completed, the loss of, or a significant reduction in the number of rigs contracted with, any major customer may have a material adverse effect on our financial condition, results of operations and cash flows.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Overview - Contract Drilling Backlog" in Item 7 of this report.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Market Overview - Contract Drilling Backlog" in Item 7 of this report.